NikolaVk/don-t-get-angry/README.md

 The fonts used for this site are Orbitron for the logo, the main menu and h1/h2 tags.
 Montserrat was used for the p tags with.
 Both these font's have a backup of "Sans-Serif":

-- I chose [Orbitron](https://fonts.google.com/specimen/Orbitron?query=Orbitron+) for it's modern bold design.
+- I chose [Orbitron](https://fonts.google.com/specimen/Orbitron?query=Orbitron+) for its modern bold design.
 The letters are very readable.
 This font-family is used for h1 and h2 tags
 - For the p tags I chose [Montserrat](https://fonts.google.com/specimen/Montserrat?query=Montserrat) for it fits well with "Orbitron".
-It's also very clearly visiable and modern.
+It's also very clearly visible and modern.

 ### Icons